2026 National climate change risk assessment

 Natural environment

-The natural environment domain includes all aspects of the natural environment that support the full range of our indigenous species, he kura taiao – living treasures, and the ecosystems they form in terrestrial, freshwater and marine environments.
+The natural environment domain includes all aspects of the natural environment that support the full range of our indigenous species, he kura taiao – living treasures, and the ecosystems they form in terrestrial, freshwater, coastal and marine environments.

 There are strong links between the natural environment and other domains – particularly the Māori; people and communities; and economic sectors that rely on the natural environment domains.
 This mean that impacts on New Zealand’s natural environment have cascading impacts in other domains.

-• Indigenous biodiversity risks from invasive species and pathogens
+- Indigenous biodiversity (from invasive species and pathogens)

 Built environment – buildings, urban spaces and infrastructure

-Impacts on Aotearoa New Zealand’s built environment have flow on effects for other domains, particularly the people and communities domain and economy domain.
+Impacts on Aotearoa New Zealand’s built environment have flow on effects for other domains, particularly the people and communities domain and the economy and finance domain.

 Economy and financial system

-The economy domain considers production, distribution, trade and consumption of goods and services, economic costs, and finance and insurance markets – essentially, what happens to and within the economy affects people and their livelihoods.
+The economy and financial system domain considers production, distribution, trade and consumption of goods and services, economic costs, and finance and insurance markets – essentially, what happens to and within the economy that affects people and their livelihoods.

 Governance

-• Ability to uphold Te Tiriti o Waitangi / Treaty of Waitangi
+- Ability to uphold Te Tiriti o Waitangi / Treaty of Waitangi in adaptation governance and implementation.

 People, health and communities